emricht32/SquawkersMccaw/README.md

 ## Overview

 This project recreates Disney's Enchanted Tiki Room using Squawkers McCaw animatronic birds, a Raspberry Pi, and custom software/hardware.
-It features BLE, remote control, and a mobile-friendly web interface — allowing users to trigger music and animations wirelessly.
+It features a mobile-friendly web interface — allowing users to trigger music and animations wirelessly.

 ## Table of Contents